rest-for-physics/feminos-daq/README.md

   Usage : ./mclient shareBuffer tcm

 * We can now specify several options using an argument RST or ST.
-  Usage : ./mclient RST # Equivalent to readOnly, shareBuffer and tcm Usage : ./mclient ST # Equivalent to shareBuffer and tcm
+  Usage : ./mclient RST # Equivalent to readOnly, sharedBuffe and tcm Usage : ./mclient ST # Equivalent to sharedBuffe and tcm